blu3ming/blu3ming.github.io/_posts/2022-12-06-neighbour-writeup.md

 ---
 layout: single
-title: Neighbour Machine - TryHackMe
+title: Neighbour Room - TryHackMe
-excerpt: "This is a very easy machine for beginners.
+excerpt: "This is a very easy room for beginners.
 However, we are going to resolve it step by step, learning about code review and the IDOR vulnerability."
 date: 2022-12-06
 classes: wide
 header:
-  teaser: /assets/images/neighbour/portada.png
+  teaser: /assets/images/neighbor/portada.png
   teaser_home_page: true
 categories:
   - Comunidad